ejsmont-artur/php-circuit-breaker-bundle/README.md

 Yes, that is it.
 You can use predefined service called apcCircuitBreaker and you do not need any settings.
 It will use static factory and keep returning the same instance during script run.

-## Example 2 Custom cache and settings
+## Example 2 - configuration via dependency injection

     TBD

-## Example 3 Manual composition
+## Example 3 - manual composition

 If you wanted to do it for some reason you can also create instance of circuit breaker by hand.
 In this example we use Doctrine\Cache adapter so all you need to provide is the cache instance.